Content Optimization Strategy: 20 Tips to Drive Leads and Traffic

 Types of content optimization

-You can divide content optimization strategies into a few categories (or techniques), including on-page SEO, off-page SEO, and conversion-oriented writing.
+You can divide content optimization strategies into a few categories (or techniques), including on-page SEO, off-page SEO, conversion-optimization, and optimization for social shares.

 Here’s a closer look at each: